back

 • Accountability is crucial for achieving your goals.
 Share your objectives with friends, family, or mentors, so they can provide support and encouragement along the way.
 Consider using tools like journals or apps to track your progress and reflect on your growth.

-• Embrace a growth mindset.
-This means acknowledging that setbacks and challenges are part of the learning process.
-When you encounter obstacles, remind yourself that you have the ability to adapt and grow.
+• Embrace a growth mindset: this means acknowledging that setbacks and challenges are part of the learning process.

 Examples of SMART Educational Goals